June 18, 2018

 “The real point,” he said, however, “Is not so much the impressive statistics and measures of China as a global power—but that China is now embedded everywhere, in literally every continent, and in most functional spheres, institutions, and professions.
 China is no longer an isolated state or a partially integrated one.
 China is in the international system and it is embedded within the United States in many spheres that have real opportunities for your employment.”

-He underscored this point by enumerating jobs in fields including business and industry, federal and local government, law, cultural exchange and tourism, academic research, journalism, NGOs, international organizations and more.
+He underscored this point by listing jobs in fields including business and industry, federal and local government, law, cultural exchange and tourism, academic research, journalism, NGOs, international organizations and more.
 Shambaugh’s speech offered a comprehensive framework for inquiry students that set the stage for the subsequent sessions of the China Careers Summit.

 Thursday evening students attended a reception at the PRC Embassy hosted by Ambassador Cui Tiankai and Minister Counsellor for Education Cen Jianjun.
 Students heard from Ambassador Cui whose remarks emphasized the importance of education and cultural exchange for strengthening understanding and cooperation between the United States and China.
 Minister Counsellor Cen offered his thoughts on the same subject.
 Two CCS delegates spoke about their experiences studying in China.